AlexOberhofer/Space-Invaders/README.md

 ## License

-This project is licensed under the GNU GPL 3.0 License.
+This project is licensed under the MIT License.